 Before Spring Break, we began to discuss classes.
-As a reference for this assignment, please see chapters 12, 13 and 14 of "How to think like a Computer Scientist" about classes.
 For this assignment, you're going to be writing your own class!
 Read through the entire handout before you start coding.
-This assignment involves two parts: 1) designing and implementing your own class and then 2) using your class to write a small program.
+This assignment involves two parts: 1) designing your class and then 2) implementing the class and using it to write a small program.